-A week later, we got other volunteers from Croatia and Germany.
-These were the activities we did for the following week before I left for Zanzibar.
+A week later, we got more volunteers from Croatia and Germany.
+These are the activities we did a week before I left for Zanzibar.

 Visited Hotel Slipway

-Hotel Slipway is located 7km from Dar es Saalam city in posh Msasani peninsula, right on the Indian Ocean overlooking Msasani Bay.
-It was on the opposite side of the city from where we were, so that meant we had to take the ferry.
-My friends were not the biggest fan of using the ferry but I didn’t mind it at all.
-I have used the ferry in Diani and it is quite similar, only difference is that here it seems more organized and you have to pay for it even if you are not using a car.
-There is an option of using a bridge if you don’t wish to use the ferry.
-The bridge is called Nyerere Bridge and it’s a fairy new modern bridge that connects the two sides of the city.
+Hotel Slipway is located 7km from Dar es Saalam city, right by Ocean overlooking Msasani Bay.
+It was on the opposite side from where we were, which meant we had to take the ferry.
+My friends were not all excited with the prospect of using the ferry but I didn’t mind it at all.
+The ferry experience was a tad bit similar to the one back home in Diani, with the difference being that this was more organized and a payment was required regardless if you have a car or not, contrary to the one back home.
+There is the option of taking a taxi and using Nyerere bridge instead, if you don't fancy the ferry.

-After crossing the ferry, we took a tuktuk to Hotel Slipway.
-One the way, I could notice a stark difference between the Masaki area and where we were staying in Kigamboni.
+After taking the ferry, we hopped on a tuktuk to Hotel Slipway.
+One the way, I noticed a stark difference between the Masaki area and our residence in Kigamboni.
 This place was definitely one of the affluent neighborhoods in Dar es Saalam.
-The place was super clean with really nice roads and posh buildings.
-There was a part of the road that was passing right next to the ocean, you’d think you are in Cape Town.
+It was super clean with really nice roads and posh buildings.
+There was a section of the road winding next to the ocean, you’d think you are in Cape Town.

 Hotel slipway was the typical touristy location, filled with a lot of tourists.
 The first thing we came across was a huge curio shopping center before getting to the hotel.
 My friends were excited to check it out, but this wasn’t new to me because we have many curio shops in Kenya.